bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### Why build a new renderer?

-Before we cover whats new, it's worth discussing why we embarked on such a massive effort.
+Before we cover what's new, it's worth discussing why we embarked on such a massive effort.
 The old Bevy Renderer got a number of things right:
 * **Modular render logic** (via the Render Graph)
 * **Multiple backends** (both first and third party)
 * **High level data-driven API**: this made it easy and ergonomic to write custom per-entity render logic

-However it also had a number of _significant_ shortcomings:
+However, it also had a number of _significant_ shortcomings:

 * **Complex**: The "high-level ease of use" came at the cost of significant implementation complexity, performance overhead, and invented jargon.
 Users were often overwhelmed when trying to operate at any level but "high-level".
 When managing "render resources", it was easy to do something "wrong" and hard to tell "what went wrong".
 * **Often slow**: Features like "sprite rendering" were built on the costly high-level abstractions mentioned above.
 Performance was ... suboptimal when compared to other options in the ecosystem.